Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 A programming language based on Lisp, that is available by default as part of the CVM.

 All programming languages represent trade-offs.
-Convex Lisp prioritises features that are believed to be well suited to the development of decentralised economic systems.
+Convex Lisp prioritizes features that are believed to be well suited to the development of decentralized economic systems.
 This includes:

 * Emphasis on functional programming to reduce error and improve logical clarity
 * Use of immutable data structures